A field guide from Vinogradišće bay · Summer 2026

 Eat from the morning boats, then cross to Hvar town

 Lunch is one of the better things to do here, and you do almost nothing for it.
-At the Zori restaurant there is no printed menu on purpose.
+At the Zori restaurant there is no printed menu, on purpose.
 The chef, Siniša Jevrosimov, writes the card each morning from whatever the boats bring in, so the table tells you what the sea did overnight.
+Guests ask what is on.
+We rarely know before he does.

 When you want a little more around you, Hvar town is ten minutes across the channel by boat.
 Wander the marble square, climb to the fortress for the long view back over the Pakleni Islands, then take a boat home whenever the evening decides it is done.
 The crossing runs both ways through the day.